Should You Refinance Your Mortgage?

 Your Home's Current Value

-Usually, a full appraisal is not required although sometimes the lender may suggest doing this.
+Usually, a full appraisal is not required, although sometimes the lender may suggest doing this.

 Your Other Debt Obligations

 Once again, your debt-to-income ratio factors in.
-This is important because your income simply isn't your net income.
+This is important because your income isn't your net income.

-Sometimes, when you have balances on your credit cards, the lender might ask you pay them all down to help your chances.
+Sometimes, when you have balances on your credit cards, the lender might ask you to pay them all down to help your chances.

 What Might Disqualify You From Refinancing